pcorey/pcorey.github.io/_posts/2017-12-11-generating-sequences-with-elixir-streams.markdown

 ---
 layout: post
 title:  "Generating Sequences with Elixir Streams"
-description: "Elixir streams can be amazingly useful tools for generating potentially infinite sequences of data.
+excerpt: "Elixir streams can be amazingly useful tools for generating potentially infinite sequences of data.
 Learn about three useful stream functions that can be used to generate complex enumerable sequences."
 author: "Pete Corey"
 date:   2017-12-11
 tags: ["Elixir", "Advent of Code 2017"]